-- Load a high-resolution image, a high-resolution complex wave function, or a stack of highresolution images / wave functions. - Ensure correct calibration (in nm) - Rotate your image to ensure that the x-direction of your image is horizontal (e{xx} is the strain along the horizontal axis, e{yy}, along the vertical axis). - For stacks: If the input data is a stack of images the analysis is done for the current slice and can be repeated for each slice by simply changing the slice and pressing the "Get Phase Maps" button again.
+Load a high-resolution image, a high-resolution complex wave function, or a stack of highresolution images / wave functions and make sure that the lateral dimensions are properly calibrated.

+If the input data is a stack of images the analysis is done for the current slice and can be repeated for each slice by simply changing the slice and pressing the "Get Phase Maps" button again.
 Identical aperture positions and shapes will then be used for each slice.